San Jose Municipal Rose Garden

 The San Jose Municipal Rose Garden is a historic rose garden in San Jose, California, in the Rose Garden District.
 Founded in 1927, the garden is exclusively dedicated to roses and features more than 3,500 shrubs representing 189 rose varieties.

-The AARS named the SJ Municipal Rose Garden as "America's Best Rose Garden", making it the winner in the first nationwide competition ever.
+The AARS named the SJ Municipal Rose Garden as "America's Best Rose Garden" in 2010, making it the winner in the first nationwide competition ever.

 History

 The garden, 5.5 acres in size, was once a prune orchard, but was bought by San Jose in 1927.

 The garden was founded on 20 November 1927, when San Jose City Council set aside 5 1/2 acres of an 11–acre tract of land for a rose garden.
 Its creation had been championed by the Santa Clara County Rose Society, which subsequently provided the roses for the new land given by the city.
-Groundbreaking took place on On 7 April 1931 and the Municipal Rose Garden was officially dedicated on 7 April 1937, six years later.
+Groundbreaking took place on 7 April 1931 and the Municipal Rose Garden was officially dedicated on 7 April 1937, six years later.

 As an official Display Garden for the All-America Rose Selections (AARS), the San Jose Municipal Rose Garden receives AARS award-winning roses in advance of public release.